- Free waste audit

 - Recycling & recovery

 - RORO containers

 Zero to landfill

 Request a CallbackPlease fill out your contact details in the form below and one of our consultants will contact you shortly.

-Composting is nature's way of recycling organic waste and enables a 'closed-loop' approach to producing a rich source of organic matter for plants and crops.
+Composting is nature's way of recycling organic waste and enables a 'closed-loop' approach to producing a rich source of organic matter and nutrients for plants and crops.

-Green waste from local authorities and landscapers is processed separately producing a nutrient-rich compost certified to BSI PAS 100:2011 and Compost Quality Protocol standards for use in horticulture, agriculture, landscaping and land restoration.
+At the end of the process, the finished compost is screened into different grades depending on the end market.
+All Biowise compost based products are certified to BSI PAS 100 and Compost Quality Protocol standards for use in horticulture, agriculture, landscaping and land restoration.
 Please visit the Products section for more information.

 Our composting process is subject to stringent monitoring and testing to ensure compliance with industry standards.
 This assures the end user that the compost is produced to the highest safety, reliability and quality standards.